Last updated April 22, 2021

 Familiarise yourself with road signs and what different pedestrian crossings mean.
 Know the road markings in your local area to make sure that you know who has right of way.
 Keep up to date with updates to the Highway Code, to make sure you’re never working with outdated information.

-Using your indicators to indicate your next movements, whether that’s changing lane, taking a turn, or pulling up on the side of the road, is the best way of keeping other drivers on the road safe.
+Using your indicators to indicate your next movements, whether that’s changing lane, taking a turn, or pulling up on the side of the road.
 It should never be unclear to other drivers what your next move is going to be.

-As with anything, confidence often takes time, and practice makes perfect.
-Start off with small journeys and build up on roads that increase in speed limits or traffic density until you have tried everything.
+As with anything, confidence often takes time and practice makes perfect.
+Start off with small journeys and build up on roads that increase in speed limits or traffic density until you are confident driving in all conditions.

 When you set off on a journey, know the route that you will take.
-Use a GPS system or look up the route in advance so that you can avoid busier roads or narrow roads, for example.
+You can use a GPS system or look up the route in advance so that you can avoid busier or narrow roads, for example.
 If you’re nervous, you may want to force yourself to drive new routes early in the morning when the roads are less busy.

 Display P plates if you would like – they show other drivers that you have just passed your test and need extra time and space on the road.